jkey-67/spyglass/README.md

  - processing of chat entries now run separated from the map
  - using clipboard with Photon UI improved

+ ### 1.6.5
+ - The navigation context menus now allow to select the api char
+ - Adding some icons, update of Thera connection on button
+ - Now QDesktopServices is used to show web pages
+ - Added json files to access the Universe
+ - fix high sec system now found, new ships added
+ - using shorter npc faction names on map

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)